 - The Louvre has Free WIFI.
 A network “Louvre_Wifi_Gratuit” is available under the pyramid and in the museum.
 Once connected, you get one hour of free Wifi, renewable without limitation.

-The Louvre Paris information was last updated in July 2018.
+Notes: The Louvre Paris information was last updated in 2019.

 Toadstool Rating – Louvre Museum Paris